henrietta-k/adapt-learning-wiki/multilanguage.md

 Fundamental to localisation is language, so much of the following instruction focuses on providing content in multiple languages.

 Adapt (v2.0.11) provides two features to support for multiple languages:
-- language picker: Component that presents a list of available languages and allows the learner to choose which she would prefer to work in.
-Component can be configured to appear before entering the course content and/or while the course is in progress.
-- import/export: Commands that can be executed with Grunt.
+- Export/Import: Adapt providesCommands that can be executed with Grunt.
 Export commands copy translatable fields into several CSV files to be used in preparing a translation.
 Import commands load translated content from CSV files matching the export format.
+- Language Picker: Component that presents a list of available languages and allows the learner to choose which she would prefer to work in.
+Component can be configured to appear before entering the course content and/or while the course is in progress.

 ## Language Picker
 - What it does